things to do in Kona

 Kona Cloud Forest Sanctuary

-Nestled atop Mount Hualalai and spread across some 70 acres, at an elevation of just over 3,000 feet above sea level, the Kona Cloud Forest Sanctuary is home to some of Hawaii’s rarest and most endangered bird species, as well as several thousand different types of native plants (including over 100 varieties of bamboo, and gigantic tree ferns that tower close to 30 feet high).
+This lush forest, nestled atop Mount Hualalai and spread across some 70 acres, is one of the most biodiverse ecosystems on Earth.
+The Kona Cloud Forest Sanctuary is home to some of Hawaii’s rarest and most endangered bird species, as well as several thousand different types of native plants (including over 100 varieties of bamboo, and gigantic tree ferns that tower close to 30 feet high).

 As the only tropical cloud forest in the United States, a visit here is an absolute must for any nature lover, with miles of hiking trails to explore, and a variety of different plant and bird species to discover.
 If you’re lucky, you might even spot one of the resident Hawaiian honeycreepers!